jundalisay/spblist/content/en/material/principles/intro/chapter-07.md

 . | Gravitational Signatures lead to Gravitational Territories whenever the Spacetime Layer is considered
 {{< /dc >}}

 The interaction between gravitational signatures naturally lead to gravitational territories which represent the space of the identity.
-In Physics, this is known as 'gravitational fields'.
+In Physics, this is known as fields:
+- 'Gravitational fields' refer to gravity
+- Quantum Field Theory refers to quantum objects

 Rene Descartes described these signatures as spinning vortices, each with its own strength and direction.